Retail stores in the era of COVID-19

 - How should we handle store returns?

-With these questions in mind, AIHA has created this “Reopening: Guidance for The Retail Industry” guide to offer practical advice for how to resume in-person retail business during COVID-19 safely.
+With these questions in mind, AIHA has created this “Back to Work Safely: Guidance for the Retail Industry Guidance Document, 2nd edition” guide to offer practical advice for how to resume in-person retail business during COVID-19 safely.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health and government organizations.

 These reopening guidelines share actional steps and recommendations to protect retail shoppers and retail employees, including information on the following key areas: